 Introduction

-Advances in the hardware and software had made broad-scaled acoustic monitoring of bird biodiversity possible.
-We deployed a broad-scaled project to investigate the advantages and challenges of using acoustic monitoring in bird biodiversity monitoring.
+Advances in the hardware and software have made large-scale acoustic monitoring of bird biodiversity possible.
+We deployed a large-scale project to investigate the advantages and challenges of using acoustic monitoring in bird biodiversity monitoring.

 Methods

 Location: John Prince Research Forest in central British Columbia, Canada